nanoframework/nanoframework.github.io/content/getting-started-guides/getting-started-managed.md

 You can find the video for this guide on our YouTube channel [here](https://youtu.be/iZdN2GmefXI).

+Note sure where to buy a device?
+Check [this page](where-to-buy-devices.md) out!

 ## Installing and configuring Visual Studio 2022

 The first part is to get Visual Studio 2022 (VS 2019 is also supported) and the .NET **nanoFramework** extension installed.